Skip to content

 Care is visible in the finished product

-Taste and craft can be easy to talk about in abstract terms, but what matters more is care for the user.
-Care shows up in the small decisions: how quickly a page settles, whether the copy is clear, whether a form feels obvious, whether the product creates friction at the wrong moment.
+Care for the user shows up in small decisions: how quickly a page settles, whether the copy is clear, whether a form feels obvious, whether the product creates friction at the wrong moment.

-That is why users can often sense when something is off before they can describe what exactly is wrong.
-They are not inspecting implementation details.
+Users sense when something is off before they can describe it.
+They are not inspecting code.
 They are reacting to the experience.

-AI raises the floor, but it can also flatten the result
+AI raises the floor, but it can flatten the result

-AI tools make it much easier to produce competent output quickly.
-That is useful, but it also makes it easy to stop too early and accept a product that technically works while feeling generic.
+AI makes it easy to produce competent output fast.
+It also makes it easy to stop too early and ship something that works but feels generic.

-The risk is not that AI creates bad products by default.
-The risk is that teams confuse speed with finished quality and ship the first plausible version instead of the version that actually feels considered.
+The risk is teams confuse speed with quality and ship the first plausible version instead of the considered one.

-• A fast draft is not the same thing as a finished product.
+• A fast draft is not a finished product.

-• Generated interfaces often need stronger editing than teams expect.
+• Generated interfaces need stronger editing than teams expect.

 • The closer a product is to the user, the more obvious careless details become.